shpunter/numio-bigmath/README.md

 ### Latest update

-In version 1.0.0 arguments for calculation changed to array \
+In version 1.0.0 arguments for calculation changed to array, which increases performance dramatically \
 In version 0.3.0 added handling of negative numbers \
 In version 0.2.0 added division (int & float numbers)